cylc/cylc-doc/src/7-to-8/major-changes/scheduling.rst

   - (to fully understand which tasks appeared in the Cylc 7 GUI you had to understand the scheduling algorithm)
-- Supports a powerful new capability called :term:`reflow`: you can trigger multiple concurrent flows in the same graph at once, managed by the same scheduler
+- Supports multiple concurrent :term:`flows<flow>` within the same workflow.
 - Can start a workflow from any task or tasks in the graph (no need for checkpoint restart)
 - Can limit activity within as well as across cycles, without risking a stall